aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 - Can be powered using a 2 wire LiPo battery with a JST connector or by Micro USB
 - Connect to all kinds of I2C Temperature and Humidity sensors;
-- Measure voltage in the range of  [0;3.3V]
-- Measure electrical resistance [0; 10^6] Ohm
 - Do temperature and humidity compensation on all measurements
-- Has a voltage reference sensor for improved accuracy on ADC measurements
 - Has a motion sensor to know if anyone moved de smart device from its place

 <br>